The best place and time to live in the Milky Way: Model assumptions

-The progenitor difference of SGRBs and LGRBs accounts for the preference of LGRBs to reside in high star formation and low-metallicity enviroments.
-Instead, there is no evidence of short GRBs preference for high star formation and low-metallicity enviroments.
-For this reason we assume $f_{\rm sSFR, SGRB}$ = 1 and $f_{\rm Fe,SSGRB}$=1.
+The progenitor difference of SGRBs and LGRBs accounts for the preference of LGRBs to reside in environments of high star formation and low metallicity.
+Conversely, there is no evidence of a preference of SGRBs for environments of high star formation and low metallicity.
+For this reason, we assume $f_{\rm sSFR, SGRB}$ = 1 and $f_{\rm Fe,SSGRB}$=1.
 The same holds for SNIa.
-For CCSNe we assume $f_{\rm sSFR, CCSN}$ as calculated in Eq. \ref{eq:10} and $f_{\rm Fe,CCSNe}$=1 because for a progenitor with a mass $\le$ 40 M$_{\odot}$ the formation of a SN is metallicity-indipendent \citep{2003ApJ...591..288H}.
-The rare case of SNe originated by a progenitor with mass $\ge$ 40 M$_{\odot}$ does not change significantly our results.
+For CCSNe we assume $f_{\rm sSFR, CCSN}$ as calculated in Eq. \ref{eq:10} and $f_{\rm Fe,CCSNe}$=1 because for a progenitor with a mass $\le$ 40 M$_{\odot}$ , the formation of a SN is independent of metallicity \citep{2003ApJ...591..288H}.
+The rare case of SNe that originated in a progenitor with mass $\ge$ 40 M$_{\odot}$ does not change our results significantly.

-In order to account for the errors on the parameters of the luminosity functions, for the distribution of GRBs durations, SNe energies and rate, we implement a Monte Carlo simulation with 1000 realization for each type of lethal event.
-We calculate the number of lethal events during a time interval of 500 Myrs as the median value of the distribution of realizations.
-For each simulation we extract $\rho$, $\alpha$, $\beta$, $E_{\rm SN}$, $L_{b}$, and $\tau$.
-For the first four parameters we assume they follow gaussian distributions with characteristic values as reported in Table \ref{tab:1} and Table \ref{tab:2}.
-For $L_{b}$ and $\tau$ we sample a log-normal distribution with characteristic values as reported in Table \ref{tab:1} and \ref{tab:2}.
+In order to account for the errors on the parameters of the luminosity functions, we implemented for the distribution of GRBs durations, SNe energies, and rates a Monte Carlo simulation with 1000 realizations for each type of lethal event.
+We calculated the number of lethal events during a time interval of 500 Myr as the median value of the distribution of realizations.
+For each simulation we extracted $\rho$, $\alpha$, $\beta$, $E_{\rm SN}$, $L_{b}$, and $\tau$.
+For the first four parameters we assumed that they follow Gaussian distributions with characteristic values as reported in Table \ref{tab:1} and Table \ref{tab:2}.
+For $L_{b}$ and $\tau$ we sampled a log-normal distribution with characteristic values as reported in Table \ref{tab:1} and \ref{tab:2}.